 Truth #2: Diamonds are billions of years old and many diamonds in circulation have been bought and sold numerous times.

 Many diamond brokers buy diamonds from the public or retailers going out of business and then sell them back to other retailers for a profit.
-Not all of the diamonds they sell to retailers come strait from the mine.
-In the industry the terms estate or vintage will denote a pre owned diamond, however this term is only applied if the diamond is in it’s original setting.
-If a diamond is reset it is difficult to determine if it has been previously owned.
-Although a diamond can be “pre owned” that shouldn’t factor into your decision making process since it’s not an accurately tracked statistic.
-Instead focus on the 4Cs and getting the best value.
+Not all of the diamonds they sell to retailers come straight from the mine.
+In the industry the terms estate or vintage will denote a pre-owned diamond, however this term is only applied if the diamond is in its original setting.
+If a diamond is reset, it is difficult to determine if it has been previously owned.
+Although a diamond can be “pre owned,” that shouldn’t factor into your decision making process since it’s not an accurately tracked statistic.
+Instead, focus on the 4Cs and getting the best value.